-In 2016, LDC spent approximately \$0.9 million to meet environmental protection requirements.
-These costs are not anticipated to significantly increase for future years, and do not currently have a material impact on the Corporation's financial and operational results.
+In 2017, LDC spent approximately \$10.0 million to meet environmental protection requirements.
+These costs are not anticipated to significantly increase for future years, and do not currently have a material impact on Toronto Hydro's financial and operational results.

-The Corporation recognizes a liability for its best estimate of the future removal and handling costs for contamination in electricity distribution equipment in service.
+Toronto Hydro recognizes a liability for its best estimate of the future removal and handling costs for contamination in electricity distribution equipment in service.
 The liability is recognized when the decommissioning provision is incurred and when the fair value is determined.
 Actual future environmental costs may vary materially from the estimates used in the calculation of the decommissioning provision on Toronto Hydro's balance sheet.